GLOBAL-MARKETS-Investors unwind bearish bets as optimism grows on trade and stimulus | Devdiscourse

 Finance Minister Olaf Scholz said on Tuesday that Germany could counter-economic crises by injecting billions of euros into the economy.
 That lifted Germany's 30-year borrowing costs above zero for the first time in over a month while 10-year bond yields to are 20 basis points above record lows reached a week ago.
 "The recent market moves illustrate that expectations maybe went a bit too far, and with the ECB hawks on parade, doubts were raised on whether the ECB could meet the high expectation," Jan Von Gerich, chief analyst at Nordea, told the Reuters Global Markets Forum.

-The U.S. Federal Reserve is expected to deliver a 25 basis-point cut when it meets next week, while sources told Reuter's policymakers were open to discussing the possibility of expanding stimulus at their Sept 18-19 meeting.
+The U.S. Federal Reserve is expected to deliver a 25 basis-point cut when it meets next week, though any hopes of a 50 bps cut have receded almost to zero.
 On commodity markets, Brent futures hovered near their strongest in six weeks, despite small losses on Tuesday after the sacking of Bolton as it raised the prospect of Iranian exports returning to the market.

 Gold prices snapped a four-day losing streak to rise around 0.3% but they have shed more than 4%, or over $60, since scaling a more-than six-year peak of $1,557 on Sept.
 4.